P. K. Sawant ministry

-P. K. Sawant was appointed interim Chief Minister of Maharashtra, on the death of Marotrao Kannamwar.
-Sawant held the office for nine days from 25 November 1963 to 4 December 1963, when he was replaced by Congress' new leader, Vasantrao Naik.
-And Successor First Vasantrao Naik ministry This ministry had the shortest tenure in Maharashtra until 2019, when Devendra Fadnavis's second government lasted for about three days.
+P. K. Sawant ministry was the ministry of Maharashtra headed by P. K. Sawant.
+Sawant was appointed interim Chief Minister of Maharashtra after the death of Marotrao Kannamwar.
+He held office for nine days, from 25 November 1963 to 4 December 1963, when he was replaced by Congress leader Vasantrao Naik.
+This ministry had the shortest tenure in Maharashtra until 2019, when Devendra Fadnavis's second government lasted for about three days.